justintout/aoc2020/README.md

 ### Done

 That one was cute.
 I went hamfisted with the solution I think.
 Let's dumb this down a little.

+## Day 3

+### Prerelease

+Yeah, this feels a lot better.
+Also went back and really simplified the two solutions thus far.
+Need to re-test the helper functions for the days.